Itayventura/Itayventura/README.md

 ## Hi there and welcome to my Github👋

-I am a software developer with a deep understanding of data structures and related algorithms, as well as object-oriented programming and design.
-I have considerable experience designing and implementing databases from scratch for Java and Python applications, utilizing technologies such as JDBC, JPA Hibernate, Reactive Hibernate,  JPQL and plain SQL.
-I am passionate about software architecture which led me to become well-versed in various architecture patterns such as DDD, Clean Architecture, and Hexagonal Architecture.
-Additionally, I am committed to adhering to the Clean Code principles and the Boy Scout Rule, always striving to leave the code cleaner than I found it.
-I recently graduated with a BSc in Computer Science from Tel Aviv University in 2020, and my projects are available [here](https://github.com/itayventura?tab=repositories)
+I am a software developer with several years of experience in the industry.
+Over the course of my career, I have had the opportunity to write code for production applications used by tens of thousands of users.
+This experience has taught me how to write, design, test, and maintain scalable, clean, and user-friendly code.

+In my current role at a fast-growing startup, I work in a collaborative team environment where delivering new features quickly and maintaining existing applications is essential.
+This role involves working on both backend and frontend (web development) tasks and daily database maintenance
 <br></br>

 <b>You can reach me at:&ensp;</b>
 [![Linkedin](https://img.shields.io/badge/-Linkedin-0A66C2?style=plastic&logo=linkedin)](https://www.linkedin.com/in/itayventura)
 [![Gmail](https://img.shields.io/badge/-Gmail-EA4335?style=plastic&logo=Gmail&logoColor=white)](mailto:ventura.itay@gmail.com)
 <br></br>
+My projects are available [here](https://github.com/itayventura?tab=repositories)
+<br></br>

 #### 2021-now &emsp; Full Stack Developer at Neema.

-- developed reactive applications using Java, MySQL, JavaScript, HTML, CSS.
+- developed reactive applications using Java, Kotlin, MySQL, MongoDB, JavaScript, HTML, CSS.
 - worked on a microservice written in Quarkus. the project embraces the asynchronous model. it has an independent MySQL database designed and implemented from scratch.
 - got to know Vert.x and its fundamentals.
 - gained experience in database design, database maintaining, SQL programming, Query optimization, solving deadlocks & database locks
 - monitored production applications on daily basis.
+- wrote plenty of plain SQL queries as well as hibernate entities for interacting with the database.
 <br></br>
 #### 2020-2021 &ensp; Independent
 - developed some web applications using the Spring Framework by leveraging Spring Boot, Spring Data, Spring Data Commons, Spring Data Rest, Spring Hateoas, Spring Cloud, Spring MVC.